gramineproject/gramine/Documentation/manpages/gramine-ratls.rst

 Example
 =======

-This manifest will run :program:`gramine-ratls` and write the contents of certificate file to standard output using the :program:`cat` utility:
+The below manifest will first run :program:`gramine-ratls` and then write the contents of a certificate file to standard output using the :program:`cat`
+utility:

 .. code-block:: jinja